fusioncharts/dev_centre_docs/fusiontime/getting-started/how-fusion-time-works.md

 ## FusionTime Data Layer

 So, how do you create the `DataTable`?
 The FusionTime data layer comes with a [DataStore]({% site.baseurl %}/fusiontime/fusiontime-data-engine/overview) which accepts data in JSON/2D array format.
 The data fed in the `DataStore` is converted to a root 'DataTable' using the `createDataTable()` method.
 This is the root `DataTable` which contains the source data.
-So all you need to do is provide the source data in JSON/2D array to the `DataStore` and the data engine takes care of the rest.
+So all you need to do is provide the source data in JSON/2D array to the `DataStore` and the data layer takes care of the rest.
 You can then either provide this `DataTable` to render the chart or apply data operations to create new `DataTable` with optimized data.

 The `DataStore` also contains a set of data operators (filter, grouping, etc.) which can be applied to any `DataTable`.
 Any operations applied on `DataTable` to optimize data generates a new child `DataTable`.
-Likewise any number of data tables can be generated from either the master or other child data tables.
-You can then provide any one of the `DataTables` to render the chart.
+Likewise, any number of data tables can be generated from either the master or other child data tables.
+You can then provide any one of them to render the chart.

 To help understand better refer to the illustration below: